 ”If we achieve significant progress [in implementing Minsk agreements], in my opinion, the sanctions could be reduced consistently,” Steinmeier said at the time, at the discontent of the Berlin Chancellery.

-As UNIAN reported earlier, Vice Chancellor of Austria, Minister of Economy Reinhold Mitterlehner called for the gradual lifting of sanctions against Russia.
+Earlier, Vice Chancellor of Austria, Minister of Economy Reinhold Mitterlehner called for the gradual lifting of sanctions against Russia.